Wroclaw And Prague In 5 Days - A Lot Of Hassle But Was It All Worth it?

 Front view of prague castle czech republic june 2026

 I think at least the last couple of times I’ve come to Prague I’ve wanted to head up to Prague Castle.
-In my mind I think before I thought that this would take me hours to get up here and before I made excuses not to walk up here.
+In my mind I think before I thought that “this would take me hours to get up here” and before I just made excuses not to walk up here to see it.

 Gargoyles on the masonry of prague castle czech republic june 2026